You can find many details about the garden in our Garden Policy. Below are some answers to frequently asked questions.

 Each Spring the garden hosts a registration event for new gardeners.
 Date and time details will be posted on this website and in the Waite Park Newsletter.
-Garden plots are allocated on a first-come / first served basis in this order – Waite Park neighborhood residents, Minneapolis residents, and then residents of any other suburbs or city
+Garden plots are allocated in a randomized fashion – Waite Park neighborhood residents are given first priority, followed by Minneapolis residents, and then residents of any other suburbs or city.

 - For more information, please contact us at email@example.com or on Facebook